-- Credits for courses for which a student earns a letter grade of B or higher or Pass are considered attempted and earned credts toward completion of the degree.
-Letter grades are used in calculating the GPA. - Credits for courses for which a student earns a letter grade of B- or lower, Fail, WP or WF are considered attempted credits and are not counted toward completion of the degree.
-Letter grades are used in calculating the GPA. - Neither "Pass" nor "Fail" is calculated in grade point averages. - "F" or "Fail" that has not been resolved by the last day of the term following the one in which it was earned will remain on the student's permanent record.
+- Credits for courses for which a student earns a letter grade of C or higher or Pass are considered attempted and earned credits toward completion of the degree.
+Letter grades are used in calculating the GPA. - Credits for courses for which a student earns a letter grade of C- or lower, Fail, WP or WF are considered attempted credits only and are not counted toward completion of the degree.
+Letter grades are used in calculating the GPA. - Doctoral students (D): - All courses are Pass/Fail; a student must earn the equivalent of a letter grade of B or higher to receive a Pass. - Student GPAs are not calculated. - "F" or "Fail" that has not been resolved by the last day of the term following the one in which it was earned will remain on the student's permanent record.